mwfj/CMU_15213_CSAPP3E_Lab/2.BombLab/README.md

   ; 4011e9: next node > current node to trigger the bomb  4011e9:	e8 4c 02 00 00       	callq  40143a <explode_bomb>   4011ee:	48 8b 5b 08          	mov    0x8(%rbx),%rbx ; node = node->next;  4011f2:	83 ed 01             	sub    $0x1,%ebp  4011f5:	75 e8                	jne    4011df <phase_6+0xeb>  ; Loop End  4011f7:	48 83 c4 50          	add    $0x50,%rsp  4011fb:	5b                   	pop    %rbx  4011fc:	5d                   	pop    %rbp  4011fd:	41 5c                	pop    %r12  4011ff:	41 5d                	pop    %r13  401201:	41 5e                	pop    %r14  401203:	c3                   	retq
 ```

 This part is the key part of the whole phase, cause it related to trigger the bomb.
-Specifically, it just check the node one by one and follow the relationship between nodes.
+Specifically, it just check the node one by one and follow the relationship between nodes, where the order the original input that minus 7 for each input element.
 What's more, the value of the current node must be larger then the next node it points to, otherwise, the bomb will be triggered.

 ### Thus, by checking the value of each node, the node order should be `3,4,5,6,1,2`.
 Consider the condition that each input element has been subtracted by 7, to maintain the order above, our final input should be `4 3 2 1 6 5`.